-Treatment for Pain in Back of Tongue When Swallowing
+Treatment for Pain in the Back of the Tongue When Swallowing

-With how often we swallow throughout the day, pain in the back of the tongue that increases when swallowing is something that we will want to remedy very quickly.
+Given how often we swallow throughout the day, we would naturally want to address pain in the back of the tongue that intensifies with swallowing as soon as possible.
 Unfortunately, many conditions that cause tongue pain have to clear up on their own.

 In some cases, a salt-water gargle may help speed up healing in the back of the throat and tongue.
 For pain due to an infection, taking prescribed medication properly and for the complete course is essential for clearing the infection.

 No matter what, it is crucial to drink plenty of fluids as this will help keep the throat well-moisturized and lubricated, preventing throat pain.
 Drinking warm fluids, in particular, will help relieve swelling and pain.

 When to See a Doctor?

 If you experience any symptoms of oral thrush, such as a white, cottage-cheese like coating on the tongue, be sure to visit a doctor to receive the medication needed to clear it up.
 In addition, any tongue pain accompanied by other symptoms of a severe allergic reaction, including swelling in the mouth or difficulty breathing, requires immediate medical attention.

 Get Help From an Online Doctor

 If your sore tongue has not resolved within a week or two, visiting a doctor can help determine what is causing the pain and what you can do to remedy it.
 With the DrHouse app, you can meet with a doctor in 15 minutes or less, allowing you to easily schedule the appointment into your day.
 Online doctors can help determine what may be causing your sore tongue and what can be done to reduce the pain.